 setImmediate() function can be used instead of the

-setTimeout(fn, 0) method to execute heavy operations.
-The
+setTimeout(fn, 0) method to execute heavy operations in IE. The

 requestAnimationFrame() function tells the browser that you wish to perform an animation and requests that the browser schedule a repaint of the window for the next animation frame.